mikebannister/importable/README.md

 # Importable #

-Import spreadsheets and map data to rails models, easily.
+An engine for importing spreadsheets (or `ActiveResource`s) into a Rails app, easily.

 ## Synopsis ##